sourcegraph/about/handbook/engineering/distribution/recurring_processes.md

 ### Company meeting

-As with all teams at Sourcegraph, distributioneers join the weekly company meeting on Mondays @ 10:30am PST (when timezone permits, watching the recording otherwise).
+As with everyone at Sourcegraph, we join the weekly company meeting on Mondays @ 10:30am PST (when timezone permits, watching the recording otherwise).

 ### Weekly Distribution team sync

 Mon @ 2pm PST we hold an [internal team sync](https://docs.google.com/document/d/1otP6F8qfm2yNOW1hjTszkkuiYF1MGp31s5ATeA76ij4/edit) via Zoom.
 It usually does not involve product managers or higher ups.
 The goal is to:

-- Get everyone thinking about the problems we're solving by briefly going over what everyone is working on
+- Think about the problems we're solving by briefly going over what everyone is working on
-- Revisit our quarterly OKRs and think about how we are tracking towards them, when appropriate/useful.
+- Revisit our quarterly OKRs and think about how we are tracking towards them when useful
 - Identify and address any topics & issues that warrant further discussion
-- Act as an opportunity and space for anyone to call out concerns, questions, etc. that they might have, raise things we could be doing better, etc.
+- Act as an opportunity / space for anyone to call out concerns, questions, etc. that they may have or suggest things we could be doing better, etc.
-- Serve as a space for others outside our team working closely with us (e.g. people working on Cloud infrastructure) to interact with us face-to-face.
+- Serve as a space for others outside our team that work closely with us (e.g. people working on Cloud infrastructure) to interact with us face-to-face.

-On the Mon. following the 20th (release day), this meeting is used to kick-off project planning for the next release.
+On the Mon. following the 20th (release day), this meeting is used to kick-off asynchronous project planning for the next release.

 These meetings are recorded (posted automatically to the #distributioneers Slack channel) so that anyone whose timezone does not permit can participate after the fact.

-### Bi-weekly updates
+### Bi-weekly async updates

-#### Wednesday async update
+#### Wed update

 Wed, before EOD (local time): distribution members are expected to post an update in Slack communicating: